-- 1. The organisation's structure, its business and its supply chains; - 2.
-Its policies in relation to slavery and human trafficking; - 3.
-Its due diligence processes in relation to slavery and human trafficking in its business and supply chains; - 4.
-The parts of its business and supply chains where there is a risk of slavery and human trafficking taking place, and the steps it has taken to assess and manage that risk; - 5.
-Its effectiveness in ensuring that slavery and human trafficking are not taking place in its business or supply chains, measured against such performance indicators as it considers appropriate; and, - 6.
-The training about slavery and human trafficking available to its staff.
+- 1. The organisation's structure, our business and its supply chains; - 2.
+Our policies on slavery and human trafficking; - 3.
+Our due diligence processes concerning slavery and human trafficking in our business and supply chains; - 4.
+The parts of our business and supply chains where there is a risk of slavery and human trafficking taking place and the steps taken to assess and manage that risk; - 5.
+Our effectiveness in ensuring that slavery and human trafficking are not taking place in our business or supply chains, measured against such performance indicators as we consider appropriate; and - 6.
+Training about slavery and human trafficking that we offer to our staff.

-The following sections of this statement detail how CBRE is addressing each of the sections listed above.
+The following sections of this statement detail how CBRE addresses each area above.